 - (1) Purpose.
 The site hazard assessment and ranking process provides a method for ecology to assess and rank threats to human health and the environment posed by a site based on information readily available at the time of assessment.
 The site hazard assessment and ranking process satisfies the requirements of RCW 70A.305.030(2)(b), and is not a substitute for a remedial investigation.
-Ecology uses site hazard assessments and rankings to: - (a) Support decisions to add or remove sites from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335; - (b) Prioritize remedial actions and allocate agency resources among and within sites under WAC 173-340-340; - (c) Inform the public and the legislature about the threats posed by contaminated sites; - (d) Reflect changes in threats posed by a site based on new information or changes in site conditions; and - (e) Identify whether the population threatened may include a vulnerable population or an overburdened community. - (2) Development.
+Ecology uses site hazard assessments and rankings to: - Support decisions to add or remove sites from the contaminated sites list under WAC 173-340-330 or the no further action sites list under WAC 173-340-335; - (b) Prioritize remedial actions and allocate agency resources among and within sites as part of program planning and assessment under WAC 173-340-340; - (c) Inform the public and the legislature about the threats posed by contaminated sites; - (d) Reflect changes in threats posed by a site based on new information or changes in site conditions; and - (e) Identify whether the population threatened may includes a likely vulnerable population or an overburdened community. - (2) Development.
 Ecology will establish and maintain a site hazard assessment and ranking process. - (a) Functional requirements.
-The site hazard assessment and ranking process must enable ecology to use readily available information to: - (i) Rank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium; - (ii) Rank the severity of such exposures to human health and the environment; - (iii) Identify whether the population exposed may include a vulnerable population or an overburdened community; and - (iv) Report the assessor's level of confidence in the information used for the assessment. - (b) Performance standards.
+The site hazard assessment and ranking process must enable ecology to use readily available information to: - (i) Rank the potential exposure of human and environmental receptors to confirmed or suspected releases of hazardous substances through each environmental medium; - (ii) Rank the severity of such exposures to human health and the environment; - (iii) Identify whether the potentially exposed population exposed may includes a likely vulnerable population or an-overburdened community; - (iv) Identify the environmental health disparity ranking of the potentially exposed population using the environmental health disparities map developed pursuant to RCW 43.70.815 or other readily available information; and - (iv)(v) Report the assessor's level of confidence in the information used for the assessment. - (b) Performance standards.
 Ecology will establish performance standards for assessing the technical validity, efficiency, consistency, and practical utility of the site hazard assessment and ranking process. - (c) Quality assurance.
-Ecology will periodically assess whether the site hazard assessment and ranking process meets the performance standards established under (b) of this subsection, and update the process as appropriate. - (d) Public participation.
+Ecology will periodically assess whether the site hazard assessment and ranking process meets the performance standards established under (b) of this subsection, and update the process as appropriate.

+Public participation.
 When establishing the site hazard assessment and ranking process or making any change to the process that could affect hazard rankings, ecology will provide the public with notice and an opportunity to comment.
 The public comment period must be at least 30 days.